DavidPolonkai/Flat_manager/README.md

 This angular project is an assignment for Information System Building subject.

 ## Manual
-All the commands are have to be executed in the project directory First install the dependencies with:\
+All the commands are have to be executed in the project directory.\
+First install the dependencies with:\
 `npm install`\
 \